erichilarysmithsr/Mordor/onering/syncer.md

 The image shows an overall workflow.
 There are some specifics to be addressed here:

 ### Each model/view should be uniquely identifiable
-Each model and the parent view should contain a hash, that will be used to store the data to the Storage on either localStorage or the server Storage.
+We add a hash/UID for each model and the parent view.
+That will be used to store the data to the Storage on either localStorage or the server Storage.

 ### Parent-child relationships
-Each model/ view should also carry a reference to the model/view type.
-A map between this type and the path to the constructor will be present on the server in order to correctly instantiate the model.
+We add a reference to the type of each model/view.
+A map between this type and the path to the constructor is used to correctly instantiate the model.
-Each view should be able to keep track of its children, and the children should know their parent.
-The hash may be used.
+Each view keeps track of its children, and the children know their parent.

 ### Any update call should be bound by the Socket syncing.
-This could be writing a custom update method to Backbone.Model
+We extend Backbone.Model and write a custom update method that looks like:
 ``` javascript
 Backbone.Model.update = function(key, value) {
     sendDatatoSocket(key, value);